|This ladder leads to the steeple of the Fredericksburg (Va.) Baptist Church.|

 |A Union artillery shell fired from across the Rappahannock River smashed through these beams ...|

 |... and struck this interior wall in the attic of the church.|

 What great history!

-After we climbed a small ladder into the church attic this afternoon, church administrator Dennis Sacrey quickly pointed out Civil War damage.
-A Union artillery shell fired from across the Rappahannock River, undoubtedly during bombardment of the city on Dec.
-11, 1862, had crashed through wooden beams and smashed into an interior brick wall.
+Shortly after climbing a small ladder into the attic, church administrator Dennis Sacrey pointed out war damage to me.
+A Union artillery shell from the bombardment of the city on Dec.
+11, 1862, had crashed through wooden beams, smashing an interior brick wall.
 (The church suffered significant war damage, Fredericksburg/Spotsylvania National Military Park chief historian John Hennessy notes in this post on the excellent Mysteries and Conundrums blog.)